douMax/mit_project_portal/README.md

 # MIT Project Portal

-This is the group repo of MIT project portal web project.
+This is the group repo of MIT project portal.

 ## Get Started